elatov/elatov.github.io/_posts/2013-07-23-decrease-dmg-size-to-fit-on-a-single-layer-dvd.md

     Filesystem        Size   Used  Avail Capacity  Mounted on /dev/disk2       4.2Gi  4.2Gi    0Bi   100%    /Volumes/Mac OS X Install DVD
     /dev/disk3       4.3Gi   72Mi  4.2Gi     2%    /Volumes/Small_Sparse

 **asr** used to be able to do file-level copies, but now only block level copies/restores are allowed.
-From the man <a href="https://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man8/asr.8.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man8/asr.8.html']);">page</a>:
+From the man [page](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man8/asr.8.html):

     When run in its first form above, the --erase option must always be used, as asr no longer supports file copying.
 Such functionality is done bet- ter by ditto(1).

-I prefer **rsync** over **ditto** (<a href="http://lists.apple.com/archives/macos-x-server/2002/Mar/msg01142.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://lists.apple.com/archives/macos-x-server/2002/Mar/msg01142.html']);">ditto vs. rsync</a>), so here is what I ran to copy the contents onto the smaller sparse image:
+I prefer **rsync** over **ditto** ([ditto vs. rsync](http://lists.apple.com/archives/macos-x-server/2002/Mar/msg01142.html)), so here is what I ran to copy the contents onto the smaller sparse image:

     kelatov@kmac:~$sudo rsync -avzP /Volumes/Mac\ OS\ X\ Install\ DVD/. /Volumes/Small_Sparse/.
     ...
     ...
     usr/standalone/i386/boot.efi
           319152 100%  301.72kB/s    0:00:01 (xfer#16938, to-check=0/28139)

     sent 3435096577 bytes  received 439862 bytes  6850521.31 bytes/sec
     total size is 4458227175  speedup is 1.30

 From here we can either convert the Sparse Image back to a DMG or an ISO/CDR.
 Let's unmount both: